Enochsoul/soulbot-discord/README.md

 # botsoul-discord
-Simple Discord bot for my RPG group.
+Simple Discord bot for my 13th Age RPG group.

 Still a work in progress, requires a .env file with your discord bot token.
 Right now designed to run as a standalone bot for a single server.
 If you invite it to multiple servers all settings will be shared.